 Doing a loop we reach the Lion Group.
 This is a group of 4 geysers that are connected underground.
 Those are the Lion Geyser, Lioness Geyser, Big Cub and Little Cub Geysers.
 Lion is the largest one.
 Its name comes from the roaring sound that precedes its eruption.
-It erupts 88 feet (27 m) high and an eruption can last up to 7 minutes, but usually they are 1-4 minutes long.
+It erupts 88 feet (27 m) high and an eruption can last up to 7 minutes.
+However, usually they are 1-4 minutes long.
 It is very scenic, but also unpredictable, going off every 6 to 50 hours.
 The Little Cup is also active, erupting every 30-90 minutes with water reaching 10 feet (3 m) high.

 Now we are approaching the beautiful Beehive Geyser with an exceptionally spectacular eruption.
 The water reaches up to 180 feet (55 m).
 Beehive erupts 2 times a day and you can get estimated eruption times in the Visitor Center.

 At the end of the loop we reach the Plume Geyser, which erupts every 20 minutes.
 But it has phases during which it remains totally inactive.
 Those phases can last up to a few weeks.
 When it erupts it throws water 26 feet (8 m) high.

 Further down the river we reach the Sawmill Geyser.
 This unpredictable geyser goes off every 1-3 hours and the eruptions last approx. 4 minutes.
 But there have been eruptions lasting over 4 hours.
 We have visited the Upper Basin 3 times alread.
 Every time we witnessed and eruption that kept on going the whole time we were there.